pointmangroup/starter/README.md

 The template includes a custom color palette defined in `tailwind.config.mjs`:

-- Primary: Purple-based color scheme
+- Primary:
-- Secondary: Slate-based color scheme
+- Secondary:
-- Accent: Lime-based color scheme
+- Accent:
-- Warning: Yellow-based color scheme
+- Warning:

 You can customize these colors by editing the `tailwind.config.mjs` file.